-Universal Credit is a payment for people who are on a low income or out of work.
-If you are out of work because you have cancer, you may be able to get Universal Credit.
+Universal Credit (UC) is a benefit for people under State Pension age who are out of work or on a low income.
+If you are out of work because you have cancer or are a carer, you may be able to get Universal Credit.

 Universal Credit (UC) is a benefit for people under State Pension age who are either:

 - out of work, for example due to an illness or caring

 If you have cancer, you may be able to get UC.

 UC can include money for basic living costs, looking after children and housing.

 - Working Tax Credit

 If you currently get any of these benefits, and your circumstances change, you may have to claim UC instead.
 You can speak to a welfare rights adviser to find out more.

 Between 2019 and 2022, people receiving existing benefits and tax credits will be moved to UC, and will need to be reassessed.
 The Department for Work and Pensions (DWP) or the Department for Communities (DfC) in Northern Ireland will contact you if you need to change your claim.
 You do not need to do anything until then.